pereznetworks/TD-Project8/README.md

 # CHANGES:

+      Migrated to Gulp v4
-      I had everything fixed using Gulp v3.9.1 except dependent tasks were still running when main task started for example: when the server started, the build task was still running also, the watchFiles task would start while the build was running which meant server would log missing files to console this was probably due to async nature of these tasks
+        I had everything fixed using Gulp v3.9.1 except dependent tasks were still running when main task started for example: when the server started,
+          the build task was still running

-          I could spend some time, figuring out promises in Gulp v3.9.1 but using series in Gulp v4 makes this really easy
+          which meant server would log missing files to console this was probably due to async nature of these tasks I could spend some time, figuring out promises in Gulp v3.9.1 but using series in Gulp v4 makes this really easy

-      so while migrating to Gulp 4 required a complete re-write it actually was simpler than I thought the code does the exact same thing...with NO bugs and... using WAY DIFFERENT syntax...
+      so while migrating to Gulp 4 required a complete re-write it actually was simpler than I thought the code does the exact same thing
+          ...with NO bugs
+          ... using WAY DIFFERENT syntax...
+          but it actually reads like cleaner JavaScript

       for gulp.util deprecation in gulp v4 see: https://medium.com/gulpjs/gulp-util-ca3b1f9f9ac5
-        breaking all modules that depend on it
+        breaking all modules that depend on it or spitting out all kinds of warnings regarding vulnerabilities

       updated to latest for all other required gulp modules, I am using...
-        latest version of NodeJs, NPM and Gulp v4.0.0 also using latest version of the following modules del, gulp-concat, gulp-sass, gulp-sourcemaps, gulp-rename, gulp-uglify, gulp-csso these have fixed gulp.util vulnerabilities
+        latest version of NodeJs, NPM and Gulp v4.0.0 also using latest version of the following modules del, gulp-concat, gulp-sass, gulp-sourcemaps, gulp-rename
+          and gulp-uglify, gulp-csso
+          these either fixed gulp.util vulnerabilities
-           or have stopped using it
-            in their latest version
+           or have stopped or were not using it in their latest version

-      using gulp.connect to run a live-reload server
+      using gulp.connect to run a live-reload server no longer using gulp.server, haven't fixed gulp.util issues yet is also able to understand it's syntax better

-      had to switch from gulp-useref to gulp-concat gulp-useref does not seem to pick up the build tags in the html file instead the html file itself is copied over ... ??? will have to research this and fix in future release of this project gulp-concat just takes file that match the path and glob pattern and basically strings these together
+      had to switch from gulp-useref to gulp-concat gulp-useref does not seem to pick up the build tags in the html file instead the html file itself is copied over ... ??? will have to research this and fix in future release of this project gulp-concat works as expected and is easy to use
-           then am passing result to gulp.dest to write to ./dist folder

       using gulp.imagemin for jpg and png compression despite moderate vulnerabilities due to gulp.util...
         it does work with gulp v4 and... for gulp image compression
         there really doesn't seem to be another stable, well supported module

+      added a separate icons task

 # Wish list: